Truth be told I really considered titling this post: How Elderberry Syrup Saved My Life.

 So imagine my horror as I’m packing my bag on Thursday afternoon, when my 6-year old complained about “feeling weird.”
 His forehead was burning up.
 I almost cried.
 And I’m not a crier.

 The next day, I was able to leave for the weekend knowing Miller was on the road to recovery.
-Instead of heading to the doctor’s office, I was on my way to a retreat with over 4,000 other men and women passionate about Jesus.
 I confess, saying that Elderberry Syrup saved my life still sounds a tad too dramatic.
 But being able to spend 72 hours on this “vacation” was a true gift and I give almost all the credit to the to this crazy concoction of goodness!

 Interested in making your own?
 Here’s the easiest recipe with a little tweaking to ensure my husband didn’t have to drink the stuff that “tastes like feet” (eye roll…my kids never complained.
 Just Brent.)

 - Bring water, elderberries, ginger, cinnamon, orange peals and cloves to a boil.

 - Reduce heat, cover and simmer for 45 minutes.